 The Culpeper SWCD locally administers the Virginia Agricultural Best Management Practices (BMP) Cost-Share Program.
-Funded with state and federal funds, this incentive program is designed to improve the quality of state streams, rivers and other water bodies through the implementation of BMPs.
+Funded with state funds, this incentive program is designed to improve the quality of state streams, rivers and other water bodies through the implementation of BMPs.
 BMPs are designed to prevent soil erosion, minimize the introduction of nutrients, sediments and toxins into water bodies and enhance management opportunities.
-Sign-up for the program is on a continuous basis and eligible applicants, once approved, may receive up to 75-80 percent of the BMP installation cost up to \$70,000.
+Sign-up for the program is on a continuous basis and eligible applicants, once approved, may receive up to 60-100 percent of the BMP installation cost up to \$100,000 per applicant per year.
 Watershed areas or hydrologic units within the district are prioritized for funding based on statewide prioritization and local concerns (see chart below).
 Hydrologic units (see map on following page) are determined and designated by the United States Geologic Survey (USGS) and can be a drainage basin, aquifer, soil zone, lake, reservoir or irrigation project.